Xe/site/blog/sleeping-the-technical-interview.markdown

 "Why did you use such a weird sorting algorithm?"

-"Why did you use such a werid question?"
+"Why did you use such a weird question?"

 After settling down he made an expression you knew all too well.
 You were too powerful, you could not be contained there.
 The "Techaro" was not complicated